-Mashpee, with a population of 14,006, occupies roughly 27 square miles in southeastern Massachusetts, situated on the southwest end of Cape Cod.
-Incorporated in 1870, the town has a rich cultural heritage and is one of the few remaining homes of the Wampanoag Nation, the Native American tribe which met the Pilgrims at Plymouth.
-With over five miles of oceanfront beaches and four of the largest fresh water ponds on Cape Cod, Mashpee is known for its natural beauty and conservation lands.
-In the New England tradition, Mashpee is governed through Town Meeting, aided by a Town Manager, elected boards, and volunteer committees.
+Mashpee, with a population of 14,006, occupies roughly 27 square miles on the southwest end of Cape Cod.
+Incorporated in 1870, the town has a rich cultural heritage.
+It is one of the few remaining homes of the Wampanoag Nation, the Native American tribe which met the Pilgrims at Plymouth.
+Mashpee is known for its natural beauty and conservation lands.
+It is home to over five miles of beaches and four of the largest fresh water ponds on Cape Cod.
+In the New England tradition, Town Meeting, aided by a Town Manager, elected boards, and volunteer committees governs Mashpee.

-In 2010, a newly constructed Mashpee Public Library opened its doors in a 22,000 square foot building, replacing the existing Library, built in 1987.
+In 2010, a newly constructed Mashpee Public Library opened its doors in a 22,000 square foot building.
+This building replaced the existing Library, built in 1987.
 The Mashpee Public Library is a busy place and true community center.
-The environmentally friendly, LEED certified building is a welcoming spot for Library users to stop in and browse.
+Our environmentally friendly, LEED certified building is a welcoming spot for Library users to stop in and browse.
 The Library circulated 185,514 items in FY 12, ranking 3rd in the CLAMS Library Network for circulation.
-Furthermore, a large percentage of our circulation is to non-residents from neighboring communities, attributable to our comfortable appealing building, convenient location, easy parking, availability of Internet access (26 public computers), and friendly service.
-The service population, according to the 2010 Census, is estimated to be 14,006, which in turn expands to nearly 30,000 during the busy summer months.
+Furthermore, a large percentage of our circulation is to non-residents from neighboring communities.
+This is attributable to our comfortable appealing building, convenient location, easy parking, availability of Internet access, and friendly service.
+According to the 2010 Census, the service population estimate is about 14,006.
+This number expands to nearly 30,000 during the busy summer months.

 Adopted by the Mashpee Public Library Board of Trustees – September 11, 2012.

 The appropriate selection of material is central to carrying out this mission.